joesb/jsbaker-website/pages/reading/2023/08-august.md

 - **Diverse cast of characters?** No
 - **Flaws of characters a main focus?** Yes

-Very glad this made the Booker Prixe 2023 long list, a bit sad it wasn't on the short list.
+I really enjoyed reading this one, a man haunted by a history he's tried to forget and leave it well alone in the past, until events mean that he can't.
+Very glad this made the Booker Prize 2023 long list, a bit sad it wasn't on the short list.

 ---